firesidefiction/firesidefiction.github.io/_posts/issues/12-FQ-SPRING-2021/issue-92-06/2021-06-15-papas-gonna-buy-you-a-mockingbird.md

 How bottomless and sharp-edged and _stunningly_ unfair, after all the ways I could have and did lose him and wanted him gone, that it’s now, and real, and this.

-In the back of my mind, into the empty space of looking at him, tumbles a single line of music: _Hey baby, look my way, give me a smile for a sunny day / Come on over here and sit by me._
+In the back of my mind, into the empty space of looking at him, tumbles a single line of music: _Hey baby, look my way / give me a smile for a sunny day / Come on over here and sit by me._

 I want to slap at my brain like a mosquito landed on it.
 I hate that fucking song.